Drachenlord1510/fg/README.md

+### Fixed version of the original, image downlaoder working again

+Yeah.

 So I was on 4chan, reading posts, and somebody posted this:

 "A script selects and displays an image at random from /h/, randomly